Virginia Spiderwort (Tradescantia virginiana) Indoor Care, Propagation and Growing Problems

 Repot Virginia Spiderwort during the growing season only when the plant has become extremely pot-bound.
 Use a pot one size larger than the current one.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and death of the plant.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these ceramic pots with drainage holes on Amazon.

 Pruning